blakeb211/HoldemPokerTrainer/README.md

 For example, if you have pocket jacks and the flop is 2, 4, queen unsuited, what are your chances of winning a game with 4 other players?
 This program teaches you that.

-The probabilities are calculated by running SQLite queries on the database of simulated games.
+The probabilities are calculated by running *SQL queries* on the database of simulated games.

 This approach is called brute force monte carlo.